thegeekybaniya/react-native-experiments/README.md

 - **Pinterest Style**
   Masonry grid layout with infinite scroll, pull-to-refresh, and modal image viewing.

+- **Swipe Modals**
+  Multi-directional modal system with gesture-based interactions from all screen edges.

 ---

 Feel free to poke around, run the experiments, or use the code for your own learning!